nseepana/dp/src/content/docs/patterns/structural/index.md

 - **Decorator (D)** - Picture a beautifully decorated cake, where new layers and decorations are added to enhance its appearance and taste, reflecting how the decorator pattern adds new functionality to an existing object dynamically.

-- **Flyweight (F)** - Imagine a flock of birds flying together, sharing the same set of feathers, thus minimizing the overall feather usage and conserving resources.
+- **Flyweight (F)** - Imagine a group of people in a company using the same blueprint to build separate houses.
 This represents how the flyweight pattern minimizes memory usage by sharing data among objects.

 - **Facade (F)** - Imagine a building with an elegant and simple front (facade) that hides the complex inner workings of the building.